kcsheng/lumiere/README.md

-The website project 'lumiere' is a mock-up portfolio that showcases personal projects to catch the eye of a potential employer.
-This portfolio should demonstrate necessary html and css skills as a web developer.
+The website project 'lumiere' is a mock-up portfolio that showcases personal app projects to catch the eye of a potential employer.
+This portfolio itself should demonstrate necessary html and css skills as a web developer.

 ### User story <br>